2xic-archive/Reverse-engineering-tool/README.md

 <img src="README/current_state.png"  width="500px" />

 #   Notes
-Mostly tested on some CTF binaries, I'm sure you can make the program do weird things if you try it on something different.
+Mostly tested on some CTF (elf)binaries, I'm sure you can make the program do weird things if you try it on something different.
 The program is still under construction.

 #	Features
 -	flat view (see all the sections with code)